qcr/armer/docs/creating_a_hardware_package.rst

 Creating a Hardware Package
 ====================================
-Armer drivers provide a high level interface to command a manipulator.
-Armer relies on the manipulator's ROS driver implementation to communicate with the low level hardware.

 For convenience, a hardware package should be created to launch the drivers for an arm or arm group.
 This consists of: